the-vegetarian-vampire/Data-Structures/README.md

 - `.size()` - used with containers like std::vector, std::list, etc. to get the number of elements.
 - `.length()` - used specifically with std::string to get the number of characters in the string.
 Identical in functionality to .size() when used with strings.
+- `unordered_set` - each element only once; duplicate elements, will be ignored.